NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Restore.md

 These two options are available on the **Package Manager** General settings in Visual Studios options.

-Additionally, if NuGet recognizes that the MSBuild-Integrated package restore approach is enabled for the solution, automatic package restore is skipped.
+Additionally, if NuGet recognizes that the MSBuild-Integrated package restore approach is enabled for the solution, Automatic Package Restore is skipped.
 MSBuild-Integrated package restore is identified by checking the existence of the `.nuget\NuGet.targets` file at the solution root.

 This approach to package restore offers several advantages: